uulasb/AIMathSolver/README.md

 - `Ctrl/⌘ + S`: Return to solver
 - `Esc`: Clear input

-## Support

-If you encounter any issues or have questions, feel free to reach out for help!

 ## Technology

 This project is powered by DEEPSEEK-R1, a state-of-the-art AI model specifically fine-tuned for mathematical problem-solving.
 The model excels at: